TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Optimized Column generation.
 ·Optimized Cave Cavities generation.
 ·Added Jungle styled Dungeons for all jungle biomes.
+·Fixed bug where Shipwrecks will generate at same height always instead of being based on land.

     Biome:
 ·Made Mushroom Field biome more rare.